 Yonge & Eglinton

 A vibrant area, Yonge and Eglinton is always improving.
-Miia lived here for a year once upon a time.
+I lived here for a year once.
 With the TTC subway and buses, entertainment and shopping all within walking distance, there was no need for a car in this area.
-Miia even walked home from downtown to Yonge and Eglinton once, when the TTC subway experienced a full outage one day during afternoon rush hour, and shuttle buses were few and far between and the roads were clogged with cars and taxis.
-It took about an hour and a half, but at least it’s do-able!
+I even walked home from work once, from downtown to Yonge and Eglinton, when the TTC subway experienced a full outage one day during afternoon rush hour, and shuttle buses were few and far between and the roads were clogged with cars and taxis.
+It took about an hour and a half, but I did it!

 Yonge & College

 Toronto has a lot to talk about – an amazing waterfront, complete with beaches, yacht clubs, boat tours and even an airport, a baseball (and multi-use) stadium, the CN Tower for those who like to see the city from up high, a basketball and hockey arena and the PATH system, which even allows some downtown residents to walk from home to work without having to go outside on those harsh weather days, and employees on lunch breaks to shop at the many underground stores and food courts without crossing streets and waiting for traffic lights on a busy day.
-Miia spent many years working in the financial district of downtown Toronto, while enjoying her career as a Real Estate Legal Assistant and Law Clerk until she went into Real Estate Sales in 2016.
+I spent many years working in the financial district of downtown Toronto, while enjoying my career as a Real Estate Legal Assistant and Law Clerk, until I went into Real Estate Sales in 2016.